trishapollard/Project-Estimation-and-Job-Costing/README.md

 ## Timesheets and Labor Costs

-See repository for tracking timesheets and labor costs.
+For inputting, tracking, and calculating timesheets and labor costs, please refer to the Timesheets and Labor Costs repository.
+This repository will provide tools and templates to streamline your tracking processes.

 ## Contribution